 - Comprehend and think critically to solve problems.

-- Work knowledgeably through federal, state, and local court systems.
+- Work knowledgeably through federal, state, and local court systems, including PACER, CM/ECF, and Xchange.

-- Prepare legal research plans, analyze factual situations, identify legal solutions, summarize legal research findings, and write legal memorandums.
+- Prepare legal research plans, analyze factual situations, identify legal solutions, summarize legal research findings, and write legal memoranda.

-- Follow appropriate interviewing and investigative procedures with witnesses.
+- Follow appropriate interviewing and investigative procedures with clients, witnesses, and others.

-- Use a variety of legal office management software systems proficiently.
+- Use a variety of legal office management and case management software systems proficiently.

 - Articulate career preparation confidently using resumes, portfolios, and interviews.